|

 can't see these positive qualities.
 This is

-The goddess of darkness is somewhat
+Leila, the goddess of darkness is somewhat

 one-dimensional.
 I did try to show her personality in The Goddess